 Next morning we went for a morning walk and had a leisurely breakfast at the hotel.

-If you have more time then also explore Kasauli for couple of days.
+We traveled to Chandigarh from Shimla because our train tickets from there.
+If you have some time then also explore Kasauli for couple of days.

 Also read my Spiritual experience at Himalayan Ashram Satkhol